Simple Theory of Chiral Fermion Dark Matter: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a simple theory of chiral fermionic dark matter.
 It is motivated by a desire to explain the scale of the DM mass as well as its stability.
-Thermal DM should have a mass in the range ${\cal O}(10)$~GeV -- ${\cal O}(100)$~TeV in order to explain the DM energy density by the freeze-out mechanism.
+Thermal DM should have a mass in the range ${\cal O}(10)$~GeV--${\cal O}(100)$~TeV in order to explain the DM energy density by the freeze-out mechanism.
 Most DM models take the mass scale as an input.
 The chiral DM theory presented here links the DM mass to the scale of a dark sector $SU(2)_D$ gauge symmetry breaking.
-The chiral fermion is 4-plet representation under the gauge symmetry.
+The chiral fermion is the 4-plet representation under the gauge symmetry.
 This theory is perhaps the simplest chiral theory that is free of anomalies.
 A scalar 7-plet field is introduced to achieve spontaneous symmetry breaking and generate mass for the chiral fermion DM.
 After the scalar field develops a VEV, a discrete non-Abelian symmetry $T'$ remains unbroken.
-Consequently, the theory admits a two-component DM scenario, with one component being the chiral fermion, and the other being the lightest of $T'$ non-singlet boson.
+Consequently, the theory admits a two-component DM scenario, with one component being the chiral fermion, and the other being the lightest of $T'$ nonsinglet boson.

 We have studied the internal consistency requirements of the theory.
-Perturbative unitarity constrains the gauge coupling $g_D$, the Yukawa coupling $y_D$, as well as the quartic scalar couplings.
-In the single component fermionic DM scenario, we find that the measured value of the DM energy density is explained for $m_\Psi \lesssim 280$~GeV and $m_{h'} \lesssim 200$~GeV, or for $m_\Psi \simeq m_{h'}/2$.
+Perturbative unitarity constrains the gauge coupling $g_D$, the Yukawa coupling $y_D$, and the quartic scalar couplings.
+In the single-component fermionic DM scenario, we found that the measured value of the DM energy density is explained for $m_\Psi \lesssim 280$~GeV and $m_{h'} \lesssim 200$~GeV, or for $m_\Psi \simeq m_{h'}/2$.
 To avoid the constraint from the Xenon1T experiment, the Higgs mixing parameter $\theta$ should be small.
 If $\theta \gtrsim {\cal O}(10^{-3})$, we have a chance to see DM signals at DM direct experiments in the near future.
 We have also investigated the two-component DM scenario, where both bosonic and fermionic DM particles exist.
-In this case, we find a larger region of viable parameter space.
+In this case, we found a larger region of viable parameter space.